skuzzle/restrict-imports-enforcer-rule/README.md

 </configuration>
 ```

 When analysing a source file, the plugin filters all groups where the group's
 `basePackage` matches the source file's package name.
 In case multiple groups are
 matching, only the group with the _most specific_ base package is retained and the others
 are ignored for this file.
 Have a look at [this](https://github.com/skuzzle/restrict-imports-enforcer-rule/blob/develop/src/test/java/de/skuzzle/enforcer/restrictimports/analyze/PackagePatternSpecifityTest.java#L34) file to have a glance at how _specificity_ works.

+In the above example, the first group is chosen by default (as by `basePackage=**`) unless a class is matched by the
+more specific `basePackage` of the second group.
+In that case, only the definitions from the second group apply to this
+class.

 ## Static imports
 Matching static imports is also possible but the `static ` prefix must be explicitly mentioned: